Skip to content

 Why we curate by package model, not commercial relationship

-The 13 châteaux on this page meet a published threshold for full sole use, a stated package or price band, on-site sleeping, and a verified catering arrangement.
-The order reflects operational detail and the range of package models.
+The châteaux on this page meet a published threshold for full sole use, a stated package or price band, on-site sleeping, and a verified catering arrangement.
+The order reflects how much each estate publishes about its package and the spread of models.
 Editorial selection rather than commercial ranking is what makes this a curated pricing guide rather than a directory.

 Ready to compare château wedding packages?